Kit

 Mailchimp

+The email tool you choose will directly impact your open rates, automation capabilities, and revenue per subscriber.
 Kit (formerly ConvertKit) is designed specifically for creators, authors, and online entrepreneurs who want powerful automations and monetization tools.
 Mailchimp is the mainstream email marketing platform that's become increasingly expensive while diluting its focus.
 Here's how they stack up in 2026.
+For a detailed cost comparison, check my Kit Pricing and Mailchimp Pricing breakdowns.

 Last updated: February 5, 2026